 A person’s genetics is one of the main risk factors for addiction.
 It is common for people whose family members have battled an addiction to develop substance abuse disorders.
 For instance, a child whose parent has an alcohol use disorder could become addicted to alcohol or another substance.

 A person who used drugs at a young age increases the chances of them developing addictions later on.
 Also, early drug use can affect brain development.
-This makes them more susceptible to not only developing substance abuse disorders, but also mental health disorders.
+This makes them more susceptible to not only developing substance abuse disorders, but also mental health disorders — a problem known as a co-occurring disorder that requires specific dual diagnosis treatment if the problem is to be overcome.

 Dual diagnosis refers to the simultaneous occurrence of a substance abuse disorder and a mental health condition.
 The presence of underlying mental health issues could contribute to someone’s risk factors for addiction, often leading them to adopt a lifestyle that encourages drug use.
 They might turn to drugs as a way of coping or decreasing their symptoms.